What's Your "Why?"

 “Most people want to be healthy, but many of them don’t know exactly what it means to be healthy or how to accomplish their goals,” explains Dr. Tyler Cooper.
 “The biggest challenge most people face when starting any type of program to improve their health is answering ‘why’ they want to be healthier.”

 When it comes to behavior change, a person must identify his or her motivation for living a healthier lifestyle.
-“For me, one of the biggest motivating factors is to be like my dad – he’s 87 and doing most of the things he wants to do,” says Dr. Tyler Cooper.
+“For me, one of the biggest motivating factors is to be like my dad – he’s in his 90s and doing most of the things he wants to do,” says Dr. Tyler Cooper.
 “I love to ski and climb, and I want to be able to participate in those activities for as long as I can.”

 Dr. Tyler Cooper notes that as a physician, part of his job is to figure out what motivates his patients.
 The relationship he builds with his patients becomes a form of accountability, and gives the opportunity to check in and monitor success or failure.